dannybrian/tulito/README.md

 - Clean up the `[data-tulito-class]` selectors in tulito.less.
 - Move more default styling from tulito.less to index.css.
 - Troubleshoot iScroll errors when using the `snap` option.
-- Remove the caching of some data without the DOM objects.
-(I know.)
-- Serious refactoring needed of the `drag`, `dragend`, and other handlers.
-Some 50% of these handlers are duplicate logic that can be consolidated into their own functions.
 - Investigate cause of the pause on the `dragend` shove with hidden panes.
 - Enable swipe anywhere (over other events) to open/close panes.
 - Multiple optimizations possible, including caching of related elements.